AyushLochan/Currency-Convertor/README.md

 # 💱 Currency Converter Web App

 A responsive and modern currency converter web app built with HTML, CSS, and JavaScript.
-This tool allows users to convert between currencies in real-time using the **free and unlimited [ExchangeRate.host](https://exchangerate.host)** API.
+This tool allows users to convert between currencies in real-time.

 ---